Privacy policy

 7.2 – Wordfence

-For security purposes, this website uses the “Wordfence” plugin, a service provided by Defiant Inc, 800 5th Ave Ste 4100, Seattle, WA 98104, USA (hereinafter “Wordfence”).
-The plugin protects the website and the associated IT infrastructure from unauthorised third-party access, cyber attacks and viruses and malware.
-Wordfence collects the IP addresses of users and, if necessary, other data on your behaviour on our website (in particular URLs called up and header information) in order to recognise and prevent illegitimate page accesses and dangers.
+The provider protects the website and the associated IT infrastructure against unauthorised third-party access, cyber attacks and viruses and malware.
+The provider collects the IP addresses of users and, if necessary, further data on their behaviour on our website (in particular URLs called up and header information) in order to recognise and ward off illegitimate page accesses and threats.
 In doing so, the collected IP address is compared with a list of known attackers.
-If the captured IP address is identified as a security risk, Wordfence can automatically block it from accessing the site.
-The information collected in this way is transferred to a server of Defiant Inc. in the USA and stored there.
+If the captured IP address is identified as a security risk, the provider can automatically block it from accessing the site.
+The information collected in this way is transmitted to a server of the provider and stored there.

 If personal data is processed via the cookies, the processing is carried out in accordance with Art.
-6 Para.
+6 para.
 1 lit f.
 DSGVO on the basis of our legitimate interest in preventing illegitimate access to the site administration and defence against unauthorised administrator access.

 8) Rights of the person concerned